avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/HA/README.md

 | **ALB** |	Application Load Balancer
 | **SonarQube Servers** |	Sonarqube sevrers in Private subnets(10.0.0.2/26, 10.0.0.3/26) SonarQube Security Group 000
 | **Postgres Cluster** |	Private subnet 10.0.0.4/26, NACL Hop, NACL Hol, and NACL Users |
 > [!Note]
 > CIDR blocks, security groups, NACLs, and subnets are labeled with shorthand notations for simplicity.

+The configuration for the above comprises 2 Sonarqube servers, a application load balancer, and a database(Postgres) server cluster.

+Two Sonarqube instances responsible for handling web requests from users (WebServer process) and handling analysis reports (ComputeEngine process).
+You can add application nodes to increase computing capabilities.
+A load balancer to load balance traffic between the two Sonarqube instances.
+PostgreSQL cluster to provide High Availability in database server.

 ## Conclusion
 ***